 Melanocyte transplantation is a surgical method that helps replenish the melanocytes in the affected areas.
-A thin, small piece of normal pigmented skin is obtained from patient’s body, usually from the buttock or thigh.
+A thin, small piece of normally pigmented skin is obtained from the patient’s body, usually from the buttock or thigh.
 Normal functioning melanocytes are then separated from this piece of skin and are converted to a liquid suspension.
 This suspension is applied to the white patches.

 Melanocytes start to proliferate and produce melanin.
-Within few weeks to months, natural looking pigment starts to cover the patches, making them indiscernible from the surrounding skin.
+Within a few weeks to months, natural looking pigment starts to cover the patches, making them indiscernible from the surrounding skin.
 This procedure is known as ‘non-cultured epidermal cell suspension transfer’ or ‘non-cultured cellular grafting’ or more commonly known as ‘melanocyte-keratinocyte transplantation procedure’.

 What is Excimer Laser?

 The excimer laser is an effective treatment for vitiligo and is most commonly used for dark-skinned patients usually with vitiligo white patches treatment on their face.
 The Excimer Laser uses a carefully focused beam of light delivered through a sophisticated fiber optic device.
-The focused beam allows the practitioner to use high dose of UVB light to treat only the affected areas, minimizing the risk of exposure to normal pigmented surrounding skin.
+The focused beam allows the practitioner to use a high dose of UVB light to treat only the affected areas, minimizing the risk of exposure to the normal pigmented surrounding skin.